YogeshRawat2206/todo_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is useful for increasing your efficiency according to your schedule with priorities.

 A few resources to get you started if this is your first Flutter project: